Dtpk/8x8-3D-Print-Memory-Encoding-Project/README.md

 Update single write generator build in openscad is up you can either load this in online versions of openscad or a local instants to run the openscad code give it a few words tell it if you want a notch or keychain hole set the size ect then print and you got yourself a coaster/keychain with data you only see when it got a light behind it.
 Please test the bits first in the preview before printing there is little error protection.

-If you wanna just hope right into a generator for the single use print here you go. https://tinyurl.com/64byteGenerator
+If you wanna just hop right into a generator for the single use print here you go.

+https://tinyurl.com/64byteGenerator

 Keychain size is 32mm by 32mm 0.4mm height printed with no infill but might be better with it I have not tried yet.